crossroadsfpga/pigasus/README.md

 ## Running Pigasus

-Once both the software and hardware components are configured, you can run Pigasus by building Pigasus, loading the bitstream and then running the software.
+Once both the software and hardware components are configured, you can run Pigasus by building it, loading the bitstream and then running the software.

 Generate the Quartus IP cores used by Pigasus and create a Quartus project.
 This step could take about 10 mins.
 ```bash